-Each time you apply for new credit, creditors may check your credit report, which is considered a hard inquiry, and hard inquiries lower your credit score.
+Each time you apply for new credit, creditors may check your credit report, which is considered a hard inquiry – and hard inquiries can lower your credit score.
 Your credit score also factors in the number of credit accounts you’ve recently opened.
 When these two factors are paired, they can indicate to creditors that you're having difficulty keeping up with payments.

 Simply put, don't apply for too much credit in a short amount of time!

 5. Types of Credit Used

 Because different types of credit/loans have different types of repayment options and terms, they can reveal different information about your ability to repay your debts.
 That's why creditors typically like to see different types of credit on your credit report.